Highlander (film): Home media

 The video was a hit in the United States.
 Released on VHS by HBO/Cannon Video in 1986.
 Re-released on VHS by Republic Home Entertainment in 1993.
 The theatrical release of Highlander II: The Quickening in 1991 significantly increased the rental activity on Highlander even though the sequel was not a box-office success.
 Highlander was first released to DVD in the United States in 1997, in a "10th Anniversary Edition" Director's Cut that contained the international uncut version of the film.
 A "15th Anniversary" edition was released in Australia in 2001, which also contained the International cut of the film.

-Highlander was again released in 2002 in two editions: a special "Immortal Edition" with several extra features (including three Queen music videos and a bonus CD containing three Queen songs from the film) and a standard edition, both of which contain the International uncut version with remastered video and DTS ES sound.
+Highlander was again released in 2002 in two editions: a special "Immortal Edition" with several extra features (including three Queen music videos and a bonus CD containing three Queen songs from the film) and a standard edition, both of which are THX certified and contain the International uncut version with remastered video and DTS ES sound.
 On June 17, 2009, French distributor StudioCanal issued the film on Blu-ray with identical releases following in Germany, UK, Holland, Australia and Japan.
 The U.S. director's cut is available on DVD and Blu-ray in North America from Lionsgate Studios under license from the film's current owner, StudioCanal, while television rights stand with The Walt Disney Company, parent company of theatrical distributor 20th Century Studios.

 An Ultimate release of the movie was rereleased in France and Europe on April 10, 2012.

 In 2022, StudioCanal released a 4K & Blu-ray double disc set in the UK on October 31, November 2 in Australia & New Zealand, and November 22 in France in standard and limited collectors edition formats.
-The 4K disc contained new special features such as a featurette on the soundtrack, an interview with photographer David James, a featurette with Clancy Brown, a look back on the magic of Highlander, and a new audio commentary by author Jon Melville as well as the original commentary by director Mulcahy, and producers Panzer and Davis, whereas the Blu-ray disc contained the original Blu-ray release's extras.
+The 4K disc contained new special features such as a featurette on the soundtrack, an interview with photographer David James, a featurette with Clancy Brown, a look back on the magic of Highlander, and a new audio commentary by author Jonathan Melville as well as the original commentary by director Mulcahy, and producers Panzer and Davis, whereas the Blu-ray disc contained the original Blu-ray release's extras.